 - 1 Week Calendar broken down just the way you need it

-It starts with the Know Thyself Worksheet that helps you identify the specific ways that your ADHD brain prefers to work.
+It starts with the Know Thyself Worksheet.
+We’ll identify the specific ways that your ADHD brain prefers to work.
 This is really important for setting yourself up to actually get things done.

-Then, you go the the Brain Dump worksheet that helps you get all the things swirling through your head and overwhelming you, out on paper.
+Then we’re on to the the Brain Dump worksheet.
+Here, we help you get all the things swirling through your head and overwhelming you, out on paper.
 I’ve found this part to be totally necessary in helping reduce the overwhelm of everything.

-The organizing and prioritizing worksheets help you take that brain dump and make some sense of the chaos.
+Next comes the organizing and prioritizing worksheets.
+These help you take that brain dump and make some sense of the chaos.
 They walk you step by step through identifying where your priorities lie and figuring out if there are ways to reduce your to do list.

-The calendar instructions help you take your priorities and place them in the days and times that you are most likely to do them (and be finished before they are due!)
+Then we’re on to the calendar and instructions.
+Here, we take your priorities and place them in the days and times that you are most likely to do them (and be finished before they are due!)

-The task breakdown worksheet helps you take the overwhelm out of getting started on any given task.
+And Finally, we’ve got the task breakdown worksheet.
 One of the biggest reasons those of us with ADHD have a hard time getting started is in the way our brains tend to see and approach the task.
-The task breakdown worksheet helps you overcome that challenge and get started conquering that to do list!
+This worksheet helps you overcome that challenge and get started conquering that to do list!